nasa/progpy/sphinx-config/dev_guide.rst

 | 220   | Safety Critical Reqs             | NA         | Not safety critical |
 +-------+----------------------------------+------------+---------------------+

-This software is not safety critical, see :ref:`NPR 7150 NASA Software Engineering Requirements` for more details
+This software is not safety critical, see [NPR 7150 NASA Software Engineering Requirements](https://nasa.github.io/progpy/dev_guide.html#npr-7150-nasa-software-engineering-requirements) for more details

 Automatic Generation of Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^